Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/RB/_index.md

   | VLAN Id    | 200                   |
   | DNS Server | 192.168.1.254         |

-- From inside the _HCIBox-Client_ VM, open File Explorer and navigate to _C:\HCIBox_.
+- From inside the _LocalBox-Client_ VM, open File Explorer and navigate to _C:\LocalBox_.
 Right-click on the _Configure-VMLogicalNetwork.ps1_ PowerShell file and choose "Run with PowerShell."
 If you wish you can also review the file in VSCode.

   ![Screenshot showing how to run the Configure-VMLogicalNetwork.ps1 file](./run_with_powershell.png)